Are you a latte lover? This Pumpkin Latte uses REAL pumpkin (not artificial syrup), and a homemade spice blend.

 - Spice Blend – I always have a batch of homemade pumpkin spice blend on hand.
 You can easily buy it as well.

-Almond milk seems to be the top pick for a non-dairy version.
-Latte art may a little more difficult, but the foam is thick and sweet.
+- Almond milk seems to be the top pick for a non-dairy version.
+Latte art may be a little more difficult, but the foam is thick and sweet.

-Oat milk is another great choice.
-The foam disappears a little faster, but it is smooth and creamy and easy to work with.
+- Oat milk is another great choice.
+The foam disappears a little faster, but it is smooth creamy, and easy to work with.

 Latte Recipes